Digital-Validation-Laboratory/pyvale/dev/lfdev/notes_pyvale_dev.md

     - Separates espitemic and aleatory errors? - might not be needed
 - Module: `RandErrGenerator`= Enhanced uncertainty function generation for random errors focusing on point sensors including:
     - Specification of noise as a function/percentage of sensor measurement value
-- Module: `SysErrGenerator` = Enhanced uncertainty function generation for systematic errors focusing on point sensors including:
+- Module: `ErrSysGenerator` = Enhanced uncertainty function generation for systematic errors focusing on point sensors including:
     - Calibration errors
     - Digitisation errors
     - Positioning errors